DolapoSalim/Service-Tech-Project/README.md

 # Service-Tech-Project
-This project is a dummy project for my portfolio, for the design of a tech service website
+This project is for a Game Retail Store website for Next Gaming

 ## Acknowledgements